jealc/Phase-1-Independent-Project/README.md

 ## Project Description
 The project goal is it to build a news app (KeepITCurrent) that has all the latest and top articles on nature & environment, sports, politics, war, the economy and entertainment (music, films and theatre) both local and international; curated from the most notable and trusted news outlets.
 ## Project User Stories (what users can do with the site/application)
-Users of should be able to:
+Users of should be able to;
 1. View and select news categories and select articles in those categories to read.
 2. Search for various topics and specific news.
 3. Share news or articles on socials.